Seven Reasons Your Neck Is Red After Shaving & How To Prevent It

 13. Heal bumps:

 You may also find it useful to change your shaving ritual.
 You don’t need to shave as many times as you do.
-If you have sensitive skin, you can find relief by cutting down on the number of shaves you have per week or maintain them to a bare minimum of three times a week.
+If you have sensitive skin, you can find relief by cutting down on the number of shaves you have per week or maintaining them to a bare minimum of three times a week.
 Also, avoid shaving bumps that are not yet healed